sanjeevmajumdar/QuickNote/README.md

 # QuickNote

-A comprehensive note-taking web app to quickly capture what is on your mind - ideas, pictures, lists and more.
+A comprehensive note-taking app to quickly capture important information, lists, reminders etc.

+Note: Attaching image to the note is work in progress.

 Built with MEAN stack (MongoDB, Express, AngularJS and Node.js).
 The UX is largely based on AngularJS.